georgebrindeiro/map_manager_api/map_manager_api.rst

 ``estimateFramesWithinBox(origin: FrameId, box: Box, timeFilter = none: TimeFilter, labelFilter = none: LabelFilter) -> EstimatedFrameSet``
   Estimate deterministic pose of all frames linked to ``origin`` within ``box`` (relative to ``origin``), optionally filtered by time and label.
   The returned frames' coordinates are relative to ``origin``.
-  The back-end is free to select its strategy to interprete `within` with respect to the uncertainty of the transformations, and to select its own relaxation strategy.
+  The back-end is free to select its strategy to interpret `within` with respect to the uncertainty of the transformations, and to select its own relaxation strategy.
 ``estimateFramesWithinSphere(origin: FrameId, radius: Float64, timeFilter = none: TimeFilter, labelFilter = none: LabelFilter) -> EstimatedFrameSet``
-  Estimate deterministic pose of all frames linked to ``origin`` within ``radius`` (centered on ``origin``), optionally filtered by time and label.
+  Estimate deterministic pose of all frames linked to ``origin`` within ``radius`` (centred on ``origin``), optionally filtered by time and label.
   The returned frames' coordinates are relative to ``origin``.
-  The back-end is free to select its strategy to interprete `within` with respect to the uncertainty of the transformations, and to select its own relaxation strategy.
+  The back-end is free to select its strategy to interpret `within` with respect to the uncertainty of the transformations, and to select its own relaxation strategy.
-``estimateNeighboringFrames(origin: FrameId, linkDist: Uint64, radius: Float64, timeFilter = none: TimeFilter, labelFilter = none: LabelFilter) -> EstimatedFrameSet``
+``estimateNeighbourFrames(origin: FrameId, neighbourDist: Uint64, radius: Float64, timeFilter = none: TimeFilter, labelFilter = none: LabelFilter) -> EstimatedFrameSet``
-  Estimate deterministic pose of frames linked to ``origin``, within ``radius`` (centered on ``origin``) and at maximum ``linkDist`` number of links, optionally filtered by time and label.
+  Estimate deterministic pose of frames linked to ``origin``, within ``radius`` (centred on ``origin``) and at maximum ``neighbourDist`` number of frames away in the graph, optionally filtered by time and label.
   The returned frames' coordinates are relative to ``origin``.
-  The back-end is free to select its strategy to interprete `within` with respect to the uncertainty of the transformations, and to select its own relaxation strategy.
+  The back-end is free to select its strategy to interpret `within` with respect to the uncertainty of the transformations, and to select its own relaxation strategy.
-``getLinks(frames: FrameIds, returnForeign: Bool, timeFilter = none: TimeFilter, labelFilter = none: LabelFilter) -> LinkIds``
+``getLinks(frames: FrameIds, neighbourDist = 0: Uint64, timeFilter = none: TimeFilter, labelFilter = none: LabelFilter) -> LinkIds``
-  Return all links between any of two ``frames``, filtered by time and label.
+  Return all links between any of two ``frames`` and neighbour frames up to a maximum of ``neighbourDist`` number of frames away in the graph, filtered by time and label.
-  If ``returnForeign`` is true, also consider ones linking a frame in ``frames`` to a foreign frame not in the list.
-``getNeigbourFrames(frames: FrameIds, timeFilter = none: TimeFilter, labelFilter = none: LabelFilter) -> FrameIds``
-  Return all neighbours of frames, with no duplicates.
-  These are all frames linked to ``frames``, for which there exist at least one link to is accepted by the time and label filters.

 Data access
 -----------